Nagpur: Modern history

-The king who actually founded Nagpur was Bakht Buland Shah of Deogarh.
+Bakht Buland Shah actually founded the city of Nagpur in 1702 (according to different sources) by joining the twelve small villages formerly known as Rajapur Barsa or Barasta.
 An able administrator, he incentivised large-scale immigration of Marathi Hindu cultivators to increase economic activity.
 After Bhakt Buland Shah, the next Raja of Deogarh was Chand Sultan, who resided principally in the country below the hills, fixing his capital at Nagpur, which he turned into a walled town.
 On Chand Sultan's death in 1739, Wali Shah, an illegitimate son of Bakht Buland, usurped the throne and Chand Sultan's widow invoked the aid of the Maratha leader Raghoji Bhosale of Berar in the interest of her sons Akbar Shah and Burhan Shah.
-The usurper was put to death and the rightful heirs placed on the throne.
+The usurper was put to death and the rightful heirs were placed on the throne.
 After 1743, a series of Maratha rulers came to power, starting with Raghoji Bhosale, who conquered the territories of Deogarh, Chanda and Chhattisgarh by 1751.

 Nagpur was burnt substantially in 1765 and again partially in 1811 by marauding Pindaris.
 However, the development of the city of Nagpur continued.
 In 1803 Raghoji II Bhosale joined the Peshwa against the British in the Second Anglo-Maratha War, but the British prevailed.
 After Raghoji II's death in 1816, his son Parsaji was deposed and murdered by Mudhoji II Bhosale.
 Despite the fact that he had entered into a treaty with the British in the same year, Mudhoji joined the Peshwa in the Third Anglo-Maratha War in 1817 against the British but suffered a defeat at Sitabuldi in present-day Nagpur.
 The fierce battle was a turning point as it laid the foundations of the downfall of the Bhosales and paved the way for the British acquisition of Nagpur city.
 Mudhoji was deposed after a temporary restoration to the throne, after which the British placed Raghoji III Bhosale, the grandchild of Raghoji II, on the throne.
 During the rule of Raghoji III (which lasted until 1840), the region was administered by a British resident.
 In 1853, the British took control of Nagpur after Raghoji III died without leaving an heir.